Triggers

 # When first started, this recipe should pick up events from

-In the following example, the Salesforce New object trigger has a When first started, this recipe should pick up events from date set to July 14, 2020, 12:00 AM PST, with the Accounts object selected.
+In the following example, the Salesforce New object trigger has a When first started, this recipe should pick up events from date set to July 14, 2020, 12:00 AM PST, with the Account object selected.

 Setting since date Setting the When first started, this recipe should pick up events from field.
 The trigger picks up new accounts created since midnight of July 14, 2020.